Hong Kongers buy stock and newspapers to support Apple Daily

 HONG KONG -- Hong Kongers rallied to support Apple Daily, the most critical voice in the city's mainstream media, a day after its founder and several top executives were arrested by police and its offices searched in relation to alleged violations of the national security law imposed on the city in June.

 Shares of holding company Next Digital, which had dipped to a new low of 7.5 Hong Kong cents in trading Monday morning, almost reached HK$2, a 12-year high, amid online calls by activists to buy the stock.
-The stock was trading at 99 Hong Kong cents by late afternoon, up nearly fourfold from Monday's close of 25.5 Hong Kong cents.
+The stock closed Tuesday at HK$1.10, up fourfold from Monday's close of 25.5 Hong Kong cents.

+More than 4 billion shares changed hands, exceeding the company's total outstanding stock of 2.63 billion, as Next was the most heavily traded issue on the Hong Kong exchange for the second straight day.
+Turnover reached 4.26 billion Hong Kong dollars ($550 million), third behind only Chinese technology heavyweights Tencent Holdings and Meituan Dianping and just ahead of Alibaba Group Holding.

-Apple Daily also boosted its print run to 550,000 on Tuesday, nearly eight times its current normal level, to meet a surge in demand.
+Apple Daily, known for its skeptical reporting on Hong Kong and mainland Chinese affairs, also boosted its print run to 550,000 on Tuesday, nearly eight times its current normal level, to meet a surge in demand.

 "Even if the paper is printed blank, I will still buy," said Christine Wong, a 52-year-old housewife who came out to buy a copy at 3 a.m. from a downtown stall.
 "It is the least I can do to fight back."